What can a productivity system not fix?

 Zeigarnik effect is the tendency for incomplete tasks to occupy working memory more than completed tasks.
 The brain maintains an active cognitive thread for each unfinished commitment until that commitment is either completed or captured in a trusted external system.

 Capture is the foundation.
-Get this wrong and nothing else matters, because your brain won’t stop its background processing of uncaptured tasks.
-Masicampo and Baumeister’s research showed that when participants made specific plans for unfinished tasks (even a quick note about when and where they’d handle them), the intrusive thoughts disappeared before the tasks were actually completed [1].
+Get this wrong and nothing else matters, because your brain will not stop its background processing of uncaptured tasks.
+Masicampo and Baumeister’s research showed that when participants made specific plans for unfinished tasks, even a quick note about when and where they would handle them, the intrusive thoughts disappeared before the tasks were actually completed [1].
 The plan itself was the relief.

 Your capture system needs three qualities:

 Always available.
-If your capture tool isn’t within arm’s reach, you won’t use it at 11 PM when you remember a deadline.
+If your capture tool is not within arm’s reach, you will not use it at 11 PM when you remember a deadline.

 Frictionless.
-If capturing a thought takes more than ten seconds, you’ll skip it and tell yourself you’ll remember.
-You won’t.
+If capturing a thought takes more than ten seconds, you will skip it and tell yourself you will remember.
+You will not.

 Singular.
 One inbox, not five.
-Research on choice overload by Fasolo and colleagues found that more options increase cognitive load and decision avoidance [5] — a principle that applies directly to capture: the more places you could put something, the less likely you are to capture it at all.
+Research on choice overload by Sheena Iyengar and Mark Lepper found that people offered an extensive array of options were less likely to choose and less satisfied when they did, compared with people offered a limited set [5].
+The same principle applies directly to capture.
+The more places you could put something, the less likely you are to capture it at all.
 Your brain cannot afford the decision cost of choosing which capture point to use when you are already trying to hold onto a fleeting thought.

 A capture system works when your brain stops reminding you of things because it trusts that nothing slips through.
-That trust takes about two weeks of consistent use.
-During those two weeks, capture everything – grocery items, work tasks, ideas for next quarter, birthday reminders.
-The point isn’t to organize yet.
-It’s to prove to your brain that the system catches everything.
+That trust builds through consistent use over the first few weeks.
+During that stretch, capture everything: grocery items, work tasks, ideas for next quarter, birthday reminders.
+The point is not to organize yet.
+It is to prove to your brain that the system catches everything.

 - Three things I need to do today: ___